HewlettPackard/hpe3par_ansible_module/Modules/readme.md

                             <td>
                                                                                                                                                         </td>
                                                             <td>
-                                                                    <div>node:slot:port Specifies the node, slot, and port of the Ethernet port on the local system Ethernet port on the local system.</div>
+                                                                    <div>node:slot:port Specifies the node, slot, and port of the Ethernet port on the local system Ethernet port on the local system.
+ Used with state[s] - admit_link, dismiss_link</div>
                                                                             </td>
         </tr>
                             <tr>